 "Do I have a pure heart then?"
 I questioned.

-"It's for you," she said.
+"It's for you," The angel said.
 "And I do believe everyone will be able see this one."

 I grinned and gingerly took the necklace out of her hand.
 "Thank you."
 I said with as much sincerity as I could possibly manage.

 "You're very much welcomed."
-Came the goddess's response.
+Came the angel's response.
 Then everything began to fade back into the darkness of sleep.

 When I woke up, the first thing I did was reach for the feather around my neck.
 Something I was holding in my right hand pricked me and I frowned.
 I sat up and opened my hand to see what the offending object was.
 My eyes widened when I saw the necklace the angel gave me.
 It was just as breathtaking as it had been in my dream.